marcintomala/CISC3142/Lab-2/README.md

 The program parses the string in `infix_solver()` and evaluates using two stacks - one for operators and one for operands.
 Parentheses and order of operations is preserved.

+## References

+The solution was made with the help of (but not copied from) [this article](https://www.geeksforgeeks.org/expression-evaluation/).

 ## Expected Output: